 While reading Randy Alcorn's book, Edge of Eternity, the following interaction grabbed my attention... and heart!
+This book is like a modern day Pilgrim's Progress in the dialogue below the main character is talking with Marcus, his guardian angel.
 (Note: in the allegory, Charis represents heaven)